fiatjaf/noflux-website/content/docs/development.md

 make integration-test ; make clean-integration-test
 ```

-If the test suite fail, you will see the logs of Miniflux.
+If the test suite fail, you will see the logs of Noflux.

 <h2 id="docker-image">Build Docker Image <a class="anchor" href="#docker-image" title="Permalink">¶</a></h2>

-Miniflux supports different architectures for Docker images: `amd64`, `arm32v6`, `arm32v7` and `arm64v8`.
+Noflux supports different architectures for Docker images: `amd64`, `arm32v6`, `arm32v7` and `arm64v8`.

 Here an example to build only the `amd64` image: